grafana/metrictank/docs/quick-start-docker.md

 {"instance":"default","primary":true,"lastChange":"2016-08-02T17:12:25.339785926Z"}
 ```

+And Grafana will be running on port 3000

+## Working with Grafana and metrictank

-Then, in your browser, open Grafana which is at `http://localhost:3000` and log in as `admin:admin`
+In your browser, open Grafana which is at `http://localhost:3000` and log in as `admin:admin`
 In the menu upper left, hit `Data Sources` and then the `add data source` button.
 Add a new data source with name `metrictank`, check "default", type `Graphite`, uri `http://localhost:8080` and access mode `direct` (not `proxy`).